tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 Initially, the active memtable (ID 0) uses `wal_0.log`.
 When the memtable size reaches `memtable_flush_size`, rotation is triggered.
 During rotation, a new active memtable (ID 1) is created with `wal_1.log`, while the immutable memtable (ID 0) with `wal_0.log` is added to the immutable memtables queue.
 A flush task is submitted to the flush thread pool.
 The background flush thread writes memtable (ID 0) to `sstable_0.sst` while `wal_0.log` still exists.
 Once the flush completes successfully, the memtable is dequeued from the immutable queue, its reference count drops to zero, and both the memtable and `wal_0.log` are freed/deleted.
 Multiple memtables can be in the flush queue concurrently, each with its own WAL file and reference count.

-#### 4.4.3 WAL Features
+#### 4.4.3 WAL Features and Sequence Numbers

 All writes (including deletes/tombstones) are first recorded in the WAL before being applied to the memtable.
-WAL entries can be optionally compressed using Snappy, LZ4, or ZSTD through column family configuration.
 Each column family maintains its own independent WAL files, and automatic recovery on startup reconstructs memtables from WALs.
+WAL entries are stored **uncompressed** for fast writes and recovery.

+**Sequence Numbers for Ordering**

+Each WAL entry is assigned a monotonically increasing sequence number via `atomic_fetch_add(&cf->next_wal_seq, 1)`.
+This provides lock-free ordering guarantees:

+- Multiple transactions can commit concurrently without locks
+- Each operation gets a unique sequence number atomically
+- Sequence numbers ensure deterministic ordering even with concurrent writes
+- During WAL recovery, entries are sorted by sequence number before replay
+- This guarantees last-write-wins consistency is preserved across crashes

+The sequence number is stored in the 26-byte KV header (8 bytes at offset 18) and used during recovery to replay operations in the correct order, ensuring the memtable state matches the commit order regardless of how WAL entries were physically written to disk.

 #### 4.4.4 Recovery Process